webgptorg/promptbook/README.md

 ## 🤍 The Promptbook Whitepaper

-When you have a simple, single prompt for ChatGPT, GPT-4, Anthropic Claude, Google Gemini, Llama 2, or whatever, it doesn't matter how it is integrated.
+When you have a simple, single prompt for ChatGPT, GPT-4, Anthropic Claude, Google Gemini, Llama, or whatever, it doesn't matter how it is integrated.
 Whether it's the direct calling of a REST API, using the SDK, hardcoding the prompt in the source code, or importing a text file, the process remains the same.

 If you need something more advanced or want to extend the capabilities of LLMs, you generally have three ways to proceed: